utdata/icj-class/html/html-class.md

 ## Project setup

 This is the same project set up we did in our git/Github intro, but [here are the steps](https://github.com/utdata/icj-class/blob/main/resources/start-a-project.md) if you need a refresher.
+I also have a [screencast of the complete project setup](https://drive.google.com/file/d/1qdL7BS6wtk14Rise5YO9MTW9FLvyRw-k/view).
 This is something you should eventually learn to do without having to look it up.

-Not every step of this project is explained in detail because you should be using knowledge gained from the Codecademy tutorial.
-In class (or the screencast), I'll show you each step, then you can follow along after it is demonstrated.
-Along the way, I'll show you some tips and tricks of working in Visual Studio Code.
+- Create a project folder and name it `yourname-html-css`.
+- Add a `README.md` and a `.gitignore file`.
+- Create your Github repo and connect it to your local project.

 ## Build a recipe web page

-We're going to build the HTML structure for a recipe.
-You might open and gander at [the recipe](https://www.epicurious.com/recipes/food/views/grilled-chicken-salad-with-romesco-sauce) this was taken from.
-(I wouldn't leave it open as that website is awful and will crash your browser.)
+We're going to build the HTML structure for the recipe page noted above.

 - Create and save a new HTML document called `recipe.html`.
 You can use the `touch` command to do this.